 - Alligator Gar

 - Speckled Trout

 Before booking your trip, you’ll want to ensure you have the proper licensing to fish in the state of Mississippi.
 Temporary fishing licenses for non-residents come in many options, depending on where you’re going and what you’re doing.
 They include:

-- Freshwater fishing (one-day and three-day licenses are available)
+- Freshwater annual fishing or one-day and three-day licenses

-Fishing licenses also can vary by location across the state.
-You’ll want to ensure you obtain the appropriate license for your desired area.
-Visitors can purchase a temporary fishing license in Mississippi online or in person at many locations.
+.
+Visitors can purchase a fishing license in Mississippi online or in person at many locations.

 Fishing Regulations in Mississippi

 The state of Mississippi has many fishing rules and regulations by which residents and non-residents must abide.
 These regulations are put in place to help keep the environment clean and healthy for wildlife to thrive.
 They also help keep people and sporting practices safe.
 For starters, all anglers must have the proper licensing on them at all times to fish in any location.
 Once you get a license, you can fish off some piers or beaches.
 There also are limits on how many fish you can catch in one day.
 These limits depend on the species.

 Visit Mississippi Can Help You Plan Your Next Fishing Trip